-STUDY ASSUMPTIONS FOR THE 2021 PJM RRS
+STUDY ASSUMPTIONS FOR THE 2021 2022 PJM RRS

-- 1. The 2021 RRS will be conducted as outlined in the "PJM Generation Adequacy Analysis: Technical Methods," and PJM Manual M20 revision 10, "PJM Resource Adequacy Analysis". - 2.
+- 1. The 20242 RRS will be conducted as outlined in the "PJM Generation Adequacy Analysis: Technical Methods," and PJM Manual M20 revision 102, "PJM Resource Adequacy Analysis". - 2.
 The PJM Installed Reserve Margin (IRM) will be determined using PJM's two-area model, the Probabilistic Reliability Index Study Model (PRISM).
 The analysis will focus on results for Area 1, the PJM RTO representation.
-The Area 2 model represents the electrically significant regions adjacent to the PJM RTO as described in Item 7.
+The Area 2 model represents the electrically significant regions adjacent to the PJM RTO as described in Item 78.
 The modeling details of performing a two-area study are described in Attachment III.
-MARS will be used to supplement the PRISM study results, specifically concerning issues that require multi-area modeling techniques. - 3.
-The PJM RTO1 footprint will be modeled as Area 1 in the study.
+MARS will be used to supplement the PRISM study results, specifically concerning issues that require multi-area modeling techniques. - The PJM RTO1 footprint will be modeled as Area 1 in the study.
 Area 1 load will consist of the combined coincident loads of the following regions: PJM Mid-Atlantic, APS, AEP, ComEd, Dayton, DomVP, DLCO, ATSI, DEOK, EKPC, and OVEC. - 4.
+Due to uncertainty regarding FERC's pending decision regarding PJM's proposal on Effective Load Carrying Capability (ELCC), the 2021 RRS Capacity Model will be modeled as: - 4.
 All generators (except ELCC Resources) will be modeled as capacity units per the modeling assumptions in Attachment III. - 5.
+All variable (wind, solar, hydro, landfill gas) and storage-type resources (pumped hydro, batteries, hybrids, and generic limited-duration resources) will be excluded. - 5.
+All generators (except wind and solar resources) will be modeled as capacity units per the modeling assumptions in Attachment III. - 6.
 Ambient derates of generating units will be represented via planned outages over the summer period.
-This is done to reflect operating experience related to a reduction of generating capability due to extreme ambient temperatures that would not be captured otherwise. - 6.
+This is done to reflect operating experience related to a reduction of generating capability due to extreme ambient temperatures that would not be captured otherwise. - 7.
 The Capacity Benefit Margin (CBM) modeled in this study will be varied between zero and saturation.
-All reserve requirement values shown in the analysis results summary will assume a CBM of 3500 MW.
+All reserve requirement values shown in the analysis results summary will assume a CBM of 3500 MW. - 8.
+World reserves will be modeled at the individual World sub-regions "one day in ten year" reserve levels.
+The World sub-regions shall be: - New York Independent System Operator (NYISO) - Tennessee Valley Authority (TVA) - Virginia-Carolinas (VACAR) - Midwest Independent System Operator (MISO)